cheehwatang/leetcode-java/README.md

-### Skills
+### Topics
-> The problem sets and solutions are grouped into Skills as stated in LeetCode.
+> The problem sets and solutions are grouped into Topics as stated in LeetCode.

 - [Hash Table](https://github.com/cheehwatang/leetcode-java#hash-table)
 - [Math](https://github.com/cheehwatang/leetcode-java#math)